Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 - Add richer moisturizer as air dries out

-- Keep using SPF (UV rays are still strong)
+- Keep using SPF daily (UV rays are still strong in fall)

 Planning for a special event?
 Start your turmeric routine 8-12 weeks ahead.
 See our wedding skincare timeline for complete planning.